scverse/scvi-tools/docs/user_guide/models/cellassign.md

 denoting if a gene is a marker of a particular cell type.
 A size factor $s$ for each cell may also be provided as input, otherwise it is computed empirically as the total unique molecular identifier count of a cell.
-Additionally, a design matrix $D$ containing $p$ observed covariates, such as day, donor, etc, is an optional input.
+Additionally, a design matrix $D$ containing $p$ observed covariates, such as day, donor, etc., is an optional input.

 ## Generative process

 CellAssign uses a negative binomial mixture model to make cell-type predictions.
-The cell-type proportion is drawn from a Dirichlet distribution,
+The cell-type proportion is drawn from a Dirichlet distribution.

 $$
 (\pi_1, ..., \pi_C) \sim \textrm{Dirichlet}(\alpha, ..., \alpha), \tag{1}